-In 10 years of ownership the AutoXandTrack Camaro has undergone three major suspension changes.
+In 10 years of ownership the AutoXandTrack Pro Touring Camaro has undergone three major suspension changes.
 It started with attending my first track day in 2009 and getting hooked and culminated in V3.0 at the end of 2014.
-In that time I’ve put over 40,000 miles on the car with over 20,000 miles coming on V3.0 of the car in just a 3 year period.
+In that time I’ve put over 50,000 miles on the car with over 30,000 miles coming on V3.0 of the car in just a 3 year period.
 The car has been phenomenally successful since completion with wins in the biggest musclecar competitive driving events in the country!
 This includes winning the GTV class in the Optima Ultimate Street Car series, Winning CAM-T at SCCA Solo Nationals, winning the classic muscle season championship back to back in the NMCA autocross series and many more!

-- Paired nicely with the TCI Engineering suspension are RideTech triple adjustable coil over shocks on all four corners.
+- Paired nicely with the TCI Engineering suspension are JRI coil over shocks on all four corners.

 Engine & Transmission